 What Are the Common Pregnancy Complications?

-There are several things that may cause a complication in your pregnancy.
-However, some are more common than others.
+You may experience a complication in your pregnancy.
+Some complications are more common than others.

 Below is a list of the most common pregnancy complications:

 - Ectopic pregnancies can be caused by an STD, such as chlamydia, or an infection, such as pelvic inflammatory disease.
 Women who have undergone sterilization procedures or have been diagnosed with endometriosis or other female reproductive disorders are also at risk.